 The screening information is protected to protect sensitive information. "everything is locked away" according the staff and is pretty much limited to the Case Manager and Parole Supervisor.

-Interviewed clients, for the most part, remembered being asked the victimization questions from the victimization assessment.
+Most all of the residents who were interviewed remembered being asked the victimization questions from the victimization assessment.
 None of the interviewed residents disclosed prior victimization.